Feb. 20 Column: Cabin Fever Gardening Symposium

 By Susan Mulvihill

-For the past few months, gardeners have been quietly dreaming of this year’s garden, poring over seed catalogs, and repeatedly checking the calendar to see how much longer they must wait until spring is officially here.
+For the past few months, gardeners have been quietly dreaming of this year’s garden by poring over seed catalogs.
+They’re also repeatedly checking the calendar to see how much longer they must wait until spring is officially here.

 There are just 28 days to go until that glorious day arrives.
-If that still sounds like a long time from now, you only have to wait 20 days for a very special event that will kick off the season.
-This year’s Cabin Fever Virtual Gardening Symposium gets under way on Mar.
-12 and is certain to increase your garden knowledge while underscoring the importance of environmental stewardship.
+Do that still sound like a long time from now?
+You only have to wait 20 days for a very special event that will kick off the season.
+This year’s virtual Cabin Fever Gardening Symposium gets under way on Mar.
+12. It’s certain to increase your garden knowledge while underscoring the importance of environmental stewardship.
 The event’s theme is “Tending Gardens, Nurturing Hope.”

-The event, which is sponsored by the Spokane County Master Gardeners, begins with keynote addresses from two highly respected speakers.
+The event, sponsored by the Spokane County Master Gardeners, begins with keynote addresses from two highly respected speakers.

-The first featured presenter is Douglas Tallamy, Ph.D., Professor of Agriculture in the University of Delaware’s Department of Entomology and Wildlife.
-He is well-known for his books, “Nature’s Best Hope” (2020), “Bringing Nature Home” (2009), and “The Living Landscape” (2014), which he co-authored with Rick Darke.
+The first featured presenter is Douglas Tallamy, Ph.D.
+He is the Professor of Agriculture in the University of Delaware’s Department of Entomology and Wildlife.
+Tallamy is well-known for his books, “Nature’s Best Hope” (2020) and “Bringing Nature Home” (2009).
+He he co-authored “The Living Landscape” (2014) with Rick Darke.
 All of the titles were published by Timber Press.

-The second featured presenter is John J. Albers, Ph.D., Research Professor Emeritus, Medicine, at the University of Washington, and the founder of Albers Vista Gardens in Bremerton, Wash.
+The second featured presenter is John J. Albers, Ph.D.
+He is Research Professor Emeritus, Medicine, at the University of Washington, and the founder of Albers Vista Gardens in Bremerton, Wash.
 He is the author of “The Northwest Garden Manifesto” (Skipstone, 2017) and “Gardening for Sustainability” (Vista Gardens Press, 2013).

 Both presentations will take place on Mar.
 12. After that, the instructional component of the symposium begins.
-Twelve regional gardening experts will give virtual presentations on a wide variety of useful gardening topics for beginning and experienced gardeners alike.
+Twelve regional gardening experts will give virtual presentations on a wide variety of useful gardening topics.
 Registrants will be able to view them at their leisure between Mar.
 14 and Apr.
 15. Here is the lineup:

 Holistic Gardening: Growing a Community Through Gardening _ Rebecca Robertson will share how to transform empty, unused spaces into edible gardens.